 Many years ago in the mid 1800’s many one room school house popped up in our area.
 The farmers and miners in those days realized the advantages of an education.
 Children needed to know how to read, write, add, subtract, learn to behave, and how to socialize.
 Those farmers and miners were willing to pool resources, donate land, build the schools, and pay taxes that were needed to maintain and operate the schools.
 Over time, several of those one-room schools burnt down and were either gone or rebuilt, sometimes a couple of times and some in other spots.
 Some were moved, some were annexed to other school districts like Galt, some schools combined with others, and some schools were simply abandoned.
-Below is a schematic of the gradual unionization of the various districts that ultimately consolidated into the Elk Grove Unified School District in 1959.
+Below is a schematic (made by Barbara Claire) of the gradual unionization of the various districts that ultimately consolidated into the Elk Grove Unified School District in 1959.

 Here is a list of those early schools with some bits of information, and perhaps a small photo to follow.

 1853-The San Joaquin School 1859-Pleasant Grove School

 1846-The Jackson School – Isabell Jackson School 1884-The Reese School

 1881-The Victory School

 II.
 Sloughhouse area: VI.
 Franklin area:

 1849-Rhoads School 1856-The Prairie School